ShivamTyagi12345/Kritagya-Repository-Monitor-slackbot/README.md

 In this project, we  build a bot that can interact with the Slack workspace and channels..
 The bot application will be sending requests to a Go backend via Websocket, something called Socket-Mode in the slack world.

 ### 👨‍👩‍👦Talk to *Kritagya*

+### Set Up the project locally

+- Step 1: Clone the repository
+- Step 2: Add a  `.env` file in the root folder , and provide the variables as mentioned in `.env.example`
+- Step 3: execute `go run main.go`

 **Know your commands**